-Vaccination is recommended for protection against the disease and a vaccination certificate may be required for subsequent destinations.
+Vaccination is recommended for protection against the disease over 9 months of age; a vaccination certificate may be required for subsequent destinations.

-Travellers arriving in Australia within 6 days of leaving this country require proof of vaccination.
+Travellers returning to Australia within 6 days of leaving this country will require proof of yellow fever vaccination on entry.